Mu is a minimal-dependency hobbyist computing stack (everything above the processor).

 there.
 It is likely to be the option for a network stack in the foreseeable

-future; I have no idea how to write to disk or interact on the network without
+future; I have no idea how to interact on the network without Linux.

 The entire stack shares certain properties and conventions.
 Programs consist